There is a lot of excitement about investing, and I think that’s a good thing, but how do we know if we are investing vs speculating?

 The focus is on the long-term returns of the investment.

 Speculating is purchasing an asset with the hope that it will become more valuable in the near future.
 Speculating involves a shorter time horizon and can even be hopes of turning a profit within days.

 This is how day traders attempt to make money.
-This is usually with complicated investments that they hold for short periods of time.
+This is usually with complicated investments that they hold for short periods.

 Investing vs Speculating Differences

-So investing and speculating have similar definitions in the sense that they both have the same goal of making money.
+So investing and speculating have similar definitions because they both have the same goal of making money.
 However, there are some key differences.